yegor256/blog/_posts/2017/jan/2017-01-03-how-much-you-love-conflicts.md

 each other even more, because neither of your desires were satisfied.
 The divorce is still coming closer.

-{% quote If we resolve conflicts through compromises, everybody suffers except those management monkeys %}
+{% quote If we resolve conflicts through compromises, everybody suffers except those management monkeys. %}

 The same happens in software team conflicts---if and when we resolve them through compromises, everybody suffers except those